 It's "Sleepy Monday" – Be careful out there

-I didn't make it to the gym this morning; I looked at the clock, rolled over and went back to sleep.
+I barely got the TreeHugger newsletter out this morning; I looked at the clock, rolled over and went back to sleep.
+(Wot, you don't get the newsletter?
+Sign up here!)
 It said 5:30 but my body still said 4:30.
 I am not alone; Christopher Barnes of the University of Washington calls today "Sleepy Monday."

 According to Oliver Staley in Quartz, Sleepy Monday is making you cranky, lazy and possibly dangerous.

-Note: This story is updated from an earlier version published in 2017.